search

 note

-Please note that the USD/JPY exchange rate may fluctuate significantly not only due to economic indicators and statements by key figures in the U.S. and Japan, but also due to political, military, and geopolitical factors in other countries, as well as unexpected news events.
+Please note that the USD/JPY exchange rate may fluctuate significantly not only in response to economic indicators and statements by key figures in the U.S. and Japan, but also due to political, military, and geopolitical factors in other countries, as well as unexpected news events.

 Exness: Economic Indicators Highly Correlated with USD/JPY

-• The most closely watched economic indicator of the U.S. employment situation
+• The economic indicator that receives the most attention as a measure of the U.S. employment situation

 • Calculated based on corporate surveys, household surveys, and other data

-• Publishes more than 10 items, including "nonfarm payrolls" and the "unemployment rate"
+• Publishes more than 10 indicators, including “nonfarm payrolls” and “unemployment rate”

-• The data is also reflected in the Federal Reserve Board’s (FRB) policy decisions
+• The data is also factored into the Federal Reserve Board’s (FRB) policy decisions

 FOMC Statement and Minutes

-• The FOMC (Federal Open Market Committee) is the body responsible for setting U.S. monetary policy
+• The FOMC (Federal Open Market Committee) is the body that sets U.S. monetary policy

 • It consists of the seven members of the Board of Governors of the Federal Reserve System and the five presidents of the regional Federal Reserve Banks

-• It details changes in monetary policy, including interest rate adjustments, current economic conditions, and economic outlooks
+• It details changes to monetary policy, including interest rate adjustments, current economic conditions, and economic outlooks

 Gross Domestic Product (GDP)